NexiusTailer/Ultimate-Creator/README.md

   Ability to mapping for several persons in the same time
 * **New editor from scratch**
   Editor written entirely from scratch, 0.3e editor is not used
+* **Advanced vehicle (since v1.1.0) and actor (since v1.3.3) configuration**
+  Ability to tune all created vehicles and set animations for any created actors
+* **Editing attached objects and 3D texts (since v1.2.0)**
+  Ability to edit attached objects and 3D texts to vehicles, players and other objects
 * **Copying default objects**
   You can copy default map objects by simply clicking on them
+* **Deleting default objects (since v1.3.0)**
+  You can also delete default map objects by simply clicking on them
-* **Change textures**
+* **Change textures and material text of objects**
-  You can change the textures and the color of any created object
+  You can change textures, color and material text of any created object

 ## How to use:
 1. To begin, you must have an RCon rights (optional).